jbrinchmann/MLD2019/README.md

+To use astroML in Anaconda you need to get it from the astropy channel.
+For a one-off you can do:

+`conda install -c astropy astroML`

+If you want to add the astropy channel permanently (which probably is a good idea), you can do:

+`conda config --add channels astropy`

 ## Lecture 1 - links and information

 The slides are available in the Lectures directory.
 You can find some files for creating tables in the ProblemSets/MakeTables directory.